 One important expectation for publication is that articles must make a strong theoretical contribution.
 Meaningful new implications or insights for theory must be present in all articles, whether such implications or insights are derived from empirical research, or from the conceptual synthesis of recent advances and novel ideas into new theory.
 Submissions should clearly signal and communicate the nature of their theoretical contribution in relation to the existing management and organizational literatures.

 Submissions may build upon or use different epistemological positions, research traditions and methods.
-The hallmark of JMS has been its openness to approaches ranging from normal science to interpretive and critical research.
-Our only proviso is that authors (a) signal their theoretical and methodological position in their submission and (b) maintain congruity with this position in the conduct and reporting of research.
+The hallmark of JMS has been its openness to approaches ranging from positivism to interpretive and critical research.
+However, each submission should (a) explicitly signal their theoretical and – if relevant - methodological position in their submission and (b) maintain congruity with this position in the conduct and reporting of research.
 We also welcome research at different levels of analysis, including individuals, groups, organizations and the networks or societies in which organizations are embedded.
 The openness of the journal to different approaches encourages authors to make their articles accessible to the journal’s wide-ranging readership.
 Whilst submissions may be focused on a particular specialized literature or set of ideas, they should be written in such a way that our general readers are able to understand the ideas and arguments presented.

 Empirical articles published in the journal must be methodologically rigorous and techniques for data collection and analysis should be reported in line with the accepted conventions for a particular method.
 Both qualitative and quantitative research methods are welcome.
-However, in line with the journal’s emphasis on management practice, we do not publish empirical investigations based on ‘traditional’ student samples or other datasets that simulate behaviour within and between organizations.
-Although there may be situations where students can be seen as a valid surrogate for managers or individuals within organizations, a study of available students generally does not qualify as a “natural” representation of behaviour within or between organizations.
-The only exception to this stance can be studies that generate a sample from Executive MBA students.
-Samples from senior students, such as ones comprising experienced general managers who are practicing managers first, can potentially be acceptable.
+However, in line with the journal’s emphasis on management practice, we do not publish empirical investigations based on student samples or research that solely relies on models that simulate behavior within and between organizations (e.g. agent based modeling, game theory models).

 Problematic elements of a study’s research design or methods (e.g. small sample sizes or a lack of controls for common method bias in survey research) are usually difficult to revise in response to reviewer concerns and once the study has already been completed.
 Authors are therefore advised to seek peer review when they design and conduct their study as well as when they write up their results for submission to the journal.